Tag Archives: roof maintenance

 The Basics of Roof Flashing Installation

-The Purpose of Roof Flashing
+The Purpose of Flashing

 Without the roof flashing against those walls, water would slowly drip into the space between the roof and wall and even potentially into the home.
-So, what do you do when you find yourself needing roof flashing?
-Knowing the different types as well as the techniques to implement can be helpful.

 Roof Flashing Types